khaeru/sdmx/doc/howto.rst

 One is the `datetime` argument; see :ref:`datetime`.
 The other is the `rtype` argument.

-To select the same behaviour as pandSDMX 0.9, give `rtype` = 'compat', or set :data:`.DEFAULT_RTYPE` to 'compat':
+To select the same behaviour as pandaSDMX 0.9, give `rtype` = 'compat', or set :data:`.DEFAULT_RTYPE` to 'compat':

 .. ipython:: python